Birkhoff Measures, Birkhoff Sums, and Discrepancies: Introduction

-The main result of section \ref{chap:trapezoid} occurs when $p_n/q_n$ is a continued fraction convergent of $\rho$.
-We show that then the graph of $\nu(\rho,q_n,z)$ is an approximate isosceles trapezoid, where the slanted sides consist of a union of small horizontal segments, as illustrated in Figure \ref{fig:construction-bhoffmeas}.
+-.1in We now give a short description of our most important results.
+In Figure \ref{fig:range+orbit}, the behavior of $S(\rho, n, x)$ when $\rho$ is the golden mean is illustrated.
+The figure shows that the range of $x\rightarrow S(\rho,n,x)$ (which equals the support of $z\rightarrow \nu(\rho,n,z)$) is symmetric about $0$.
+In fact, in Section \ref{chap:measures}, we prove a stronger result, namely that the Birkhoff densities are symmetric around zero and \emph{tile} the line: they are strictly positive on an interval symmetric around zero and satisfy $\sum_{m\in\Z}\nu(\rho,n,z+m)=1$ (see Theorem \ref{thm:tile}).
+The main result in section \ref{chap:clumpi} is that the length of the support of the Birkhoff density $\nu(\rho,n,z)$ equals $nD_n(\overline{x})$, where $\overline{x}=\{i\rho\}_{i=1}^\infty$ (Theorem \ref{thm:clumps=rangeS}).
+In section \ref{chap:trapezoid}, we show (Theorem \ref{thm:trapezoid}) that if $p_n/q_n$ is a continued fraction convergent of $\rho$, then the graph of $\nu(\rho,q_n,z)$ is an approximate isosceles trapezoid, where the slanted sides consist of a union of small horizontal segments, as illustrated in the bottom of Figure \ref{fig:construction-bhoffmeas}.

 In the appendices \ref{chap:Clump+Bhoff} and \ref{chap:Bhoffrecursion}, we review two important classical results that provide powerful tools to compute exact values of both the Birkhoff sums and the discrepancy of sequences generated by rotations.
-We give new proofs of these results that are shorter than the ones found in the literature.
-We refer to \cite{bugeaud,VdCP,DT,Hecke,kesten, Nieder92,Schmidt, StrauchP} for classical results.
-In the context of discrepancy theory, we refer to \cite{Aardenne,baxa,dupainsos,Schoissengeier,hlawka,Ramshaw}.
-Finally, in appendix \ref{chap:Cbestiary} we show a sampling of Birkhoff measures associated with the rotation by $e-2$.
+In the first of these, we show how the length of the support of $S(\rho,n,x)$ can be computed from the sequence $S(\rho,i,0)$ for $i\in\{1,\cdots,n\}$ (Theorem \ref{thm:subtractingsequences}).
+Our proof considerably simplifies the original proof \cite{Ramshaw}.
+In the latter, our main contribution is the recursive identity in Proposition \ref{prop:recursionS} from which we derive a computational tool (Theorem \ref{thm:dependence-bk}) that can be used to analyze the growth of $S(\rho,n,0)$ as function of $n$.
+This result is due to \cite{KN}; our proof is a more succinct version of the one in \cite{DT}.
+In this appendix we also briefly discuss applications of this result.
+Finally, in appendix \ref{chap:Cbestiary} we exhibit a sampling of Birkhoff measures with $\rho=e-2$ for various $n$.